Andreev spin qubit protected by Franck-Condon blockade: Spin relaxation rate

-Before assessing the conditions for the validity of Eq.~\eqref{eq:Heff}, let us show explicitly that it leads to the enhancement of spin relaxation.
+We now show that Eq.~\eqref{eq:Heff} leads to the suppression of spin relaxation.
 To this end, we assume that the field ${\vec{J}}$ encodes a spin-flipping environment of the Andreev spin.
 Realistically, such environment will be constituted by nuclear spins in combination with phonons \cite{erlingsson2002}, exchanged-coupled itinerant quasiparticles in the superconducting leads \cite{glazman2021}, magnetic field noise, and charge noise.
-However, on a qualitative level, the nature of the environment is not important for the discussion of Frank-Condon blockade.
+However, on a qualitative level, the nature of the environment is not important for the discussion of Franck-Condon blockade.
 Therefore, to be concrete, we adopt a simplified model in which the environment is a collection of two-level systems of an unspecified origin.
-We assume that this bath has a constant density of states $\nu_0$ and each two-level system couples to $\sigma_x$ with the same strength $g$.
-Using Fermi's golden rule, we then find